langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 - `name` (optional): identifier of the trace.
 Useful for sorting/filtering in the UI.
 - `metadata` (optional): additional metadata of the trace.
 Can be any JSON object.
-- `externalId` (optional): the id of the execution in the external system.
-Useful for linking traces to external systems.
-Frequently used to create scores without having access to the Langfuse `traceId`.
+- `id` (optional): The id of the trace can be set, otherwise a random one is generated.
+Useful for linking traces to external systems or when grouping multiple runs into a single trace (e.g. messages in a chat thread).
 - `userId` (optional): the id of the user who triggered the execution.